fsantanna-no/ce0-old/README.md

 ## Basics

-In *Ce*, a new type declaration supports variants (subtypes) with tuples:
+In *Ce*, a new type declaration supports variants (subcases) with tuples:

 ```
 type Character {